MrPTowers/threads-and-scheduling/README.md

 ### Sources consulted
 ---
 People:
-1. Uriel Fuentes: Offered insight edevice message parsing and subprocess library use
+1. Uriel Fuentes: Offered insight on edevice message parsing and subprocess library use
 2. Gabriel Roman: Explained semaphore use cases for the project

 Online: